-Notwithstanding anything to the contrary in the foregoing, the releases set forth in this Article XII.BArticle XII.B [sic] do not release: (a) any Released Party from any Causes of Action arising from or related to any act or omission by such Released Party that is determined in a Final Order to have constituted intentional fraud, willful misconduct, or gross negligence; (b) any post-Effective Date obligations of any party or Entity under the Plan or any document, instrument, or agreement (including those set forth in the Plan Supplement) executed to implement the Plan; (c) any rights or obligations under the Fleet Sales Agreement and Fleet Sale Order; (d) any Causes of Action against the Debtors' non-Debtor subsidiaries or Affiliates held by any Entity; (e) any Released Party that is Class Action Defendant, solely with respect to the Class Action Claims asserted in the Class Action; (f) any Released Party from any Causes of Action asserted by (i) the Fisker Parties, (ii) any D&O that is not an Other Officer and Director, and/or (iii) the Debtors' non-Debtor subsidiaries or Affiliates; or (g) any Causes of Action of the Debtors against the Other Directors and Officers, including any such Causes of Action that are transferred to and vest in the Liquidating Trust.
+For the avoidance of doubt and notwithstanding anything to the contrary in this Plan, the Confirmation Order, or any prior order of the Bankruptcy Court, the releases set forth in this Article XII.B do NOT release (a) Claims or Causes of Action of the Debtors against (i) the D&Os (other than the Other Directors and Officers), (ii) all professionals, advisors, and attorneys advising the Debtors prior to the Petition Date other than those specifically identified in (e) through (h) of the definition of "Released Party" in Article I.A.141 of this Plan and Other Directors and Officers, (iii) any entity that directly or indirectly owned, held, or controlled any equity in the Debtors prior to the Petition Date (other than those specifically identified in clauses (c) through (p) the definition of "Released Party" in Article I.A.141 of this Plan), (iv) the Fisker Parties, (v) the Debtors' current or former direct or indirect non-Debtor subsidiaries, and (vi) the Debtors' current or former non-Debtor Affiliates (other than the Other Directors and Officers, the Transaction Committee Chairman, and the CRO); and (b) (i) any Released Party from any Causes of Action arising from or related to any act or omission by such Released Party that is determined in a Final Order to have constituted intentional fraud, willful misconduct, or gross negligence; (ii) any obligations of any party or Entity under the Plan or any document, instrument, or agreement (including those set forth in the Plan Supplement) executed to implement the Plan; (iii) any rights or obligations under the Fleet Sales Agreement and Fleet Sale Order; or (iv) any Causes of Action against any Entity that is not a Released Party, (v) any Released Party that is a Class Action Defendant, solely with respect to the Class Action Claims asserted in the Class Action, (v) any Released Party from any Causes of Action asserted by (1) the Fisker Parties, (2) any D&O that is not an Other Director and Officer, (3) the Debtors' current or former direct or indirect non-Debtor subsidiaries, and/or (4) the Debtors' current or former non-Debtor Affiliates (other than the Other Directors and Officers, the Transaction Committee Chairman, and the CRO).

 D.I.
-498, Art.
+588, Art.
 XII.B (emphasis added).

-21. The Plan provides the following definition for the term "Released Party":
+27. The Combined Plan provides the following definition for the term "Released Party":

-"Released Party" means each of the following, in their capacity as such: (a) each Debtor; (b) each Other Director and Officer (solely for purposes of Article XII.B of this Plan but not, for the avoidance of doubt, for purposes of Article XII.A of this Plan); (c) the Liquidating Trustee; (d) the IP/Austria Assets Trustee; (e) Davis Polk, as counsel to the Debtors; (f) Morris Nichols, as counsel to the Debtors, [sic] (g) Huron Consulting Services, LLC, as financial advisor and consultant to the Debtors; (h) Kurtzman Carson Consultants, LLC dba Verita Global, as administrative advisor to the Debtors; (i) the Transaction Committee Chairman; (j) the CRO; (k) the Committee and each of its members; (l) the Secured Noteholder; (m) each Prepetition Collateral Agent; (n) the 2025 Notes Trustee; (o) Magna; (p)
+"Released Party" means each of the following, each solely in their capacity as such: (a) each Debtor; (b) [reserved]; (c) the Liquidating Trustee; (d) the IP/Austria Assets Trustee; (e) Davis Polk, as counsel to the Debtors; (f) Morris Nichols, as counsel to the Debtors, (g) Huron Consulting Services, LLC, as financial advisor and consultant to the Debtors; (h) Kurtzman Carson Consultants, LLC dba Verita Global, as administrative advisor to the Debtors; (i) the Transaction Committee Chairman; (j) the CRO; (k) the Committee and each of its members; (l) the Secured Noteholder; (m) Heights Capital Management, Inc.; (n) the 2025 Notes Trustee and the 2026 Notes Indenture Trustee; (o) Magna; (p) each Related Party of each